Cervator/KubicArk/README.md

 * `delete.sh gen1` would delete the Genesis specific resources (but *not* global ones)
 * `delete.sh` would delete *only* global resources, but not servers

-As the exposing of servers happen using a NodePort you need to manually add a firewall rule as well, Google Cloud example:
+As the exposing of servers happen using a NodePort (LoadBalancers are overkill and seemed to break cluster transfers) you need to manually add a firewall rule as well, Google Cloud example:

 `gcloud compute firewall-rules create ark-valg --allow udp:31021-31023` would prepare the ports for Genesis (except the RCON port, which uses TCP and can be covered separately)